 Bromelain has been shown to have antiproliferative effects in hormone receptor positive (ER+/PR+) and triple negative (ER-/PR-/HER2-) breast cancer cells.
 Bromelain has also been found to induce apoptosis (programmed cell death) in ER+/PR+ cells in dose-dependent manner.

 In addition, bromelain has been demonstrated to enhance the anti-tumor effects of cisplatin in triple negative breast cancer cells, as well as in a mouse model of breast cancer.
-Bromelain has also been reported to sensitize tumor cells to radiotherapy, while protecting normal cells from radiation's harmful effects.
+Bromelain has also been reported to sensitize HER2+ cells to Herceptin and to sensitize breast cancer cells to radiotherapy while protecting normal cells from radiation's harmful effects.

 Vitamin C and breast cancer